 Goods and services must be safe for consumers and must not lead to any injuries.
 Therefore, according to the Product Safety Act, companies that have sold dangerous products and services have to notify the Swedish Consumer Agency.

 Individual consumers can also report dangerous products to the Swedish Consumer Agency.
-More information on how to file a complaint can be found in the article "How to file a complaint".
+More information on how to file a complaint can be found in the article "This is how to file a complaint".

 Look for the CE marking when you buy toys and personal safety equipment